jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

 ### 2 Disclosure made before commencement of this Act
 The Protected Disclosures Act 2000 continues to apply to a protected disclosure made under that Act before the commencement of this Act.

+### Part 2 — Provision relating to Inspector-General of Defence Act 2023

+### 3 Disclosures made before appointment of Inspector-General of Defence
+(1) This clause applies to any protected disclosure made to the Inspector-General of Intelligence and Security before the amendments made to this Act by the Inspector-General of Defence Act 2023 (the relevant amendments) come into force.
+(2) The Inspector-General of Intelligence and Security may refer the disclosure to the Inspector-General of Defence in accordance with section 16, in which case this Act as amended by the relevant amendments applies to the disclosure from the time of the referral.
+(3) If no referral is made as described in subclause (2), this Act continues to apply to the disclosure as if the relevant amendments had not been made.
+(4) The Inspector-General of Intelligence and Security may consult the Inspector-General of Defence before deciding whether or not to refer the disclosure to the Inspector-General of Defence.

 ## Schedule 2 — Examples of concerns and examples of appropriate authorities

 | Nature of concerns | Appropriate authority |